otrv4/otrv4/otrv4.md

 ## OTRv4 modes

-In order for OTRv4 to be an alternative to current messaging applications and to be compatible with the OTRv3 specification, the OTRv4 protocol must define different modes in which it can be implemented: a OTRv3-compatible mode, a OTRv4 standalone mode, and a OTRv4 interactive-only-mode.
+In order for OTRv4 to be an alternative to current messaging applications, to be compatible with the OTRv3 specification and to be useful for instant messaging protocols (e.g. XMPP), the OTRv4 protocol must define different modes in which the protocol can be implemented: a OTRv3-compatible mode, a OTRv4 standalone mode, and a OTRv4 interactive-only-mode.
 These are the three modes enforced by this protocol specification, but, it must be taken into account, that OTRv4 can and may be also implemented in other modes.